Ardmore, County Waterford: Ecclesiastical history

 Ardmore is associated with a 5th-century saint, Declán of Ardmore, who is reputed to have founded a monastery in the area.
 Declan, regarded as a patron saint of the Déisi of East Munster, is one of several Munster saints said to have preceded Saint Patrick in bringing Christianity to Ireland.
 A new church, replacing an older oratory, was built at St. Declan's Monastery in the 9th century.

 At the Synod of Rathbreasail in 1111, recognition was given to the Diocese of Ardmore.
 A bishop of Ardmore swore fealty to Henry II of England at Cashel, as a suffragan of its archbishop, in 1171.
 The last reference to an independent bishop of Ardmore dates to 1210, when Innocent III listed it as one of Cashel's eleven suffragan dioceses.

 No longer a residential bishopric, Árd Mór is today listed by the Catholic Church as a titular see.

 The parish, now called that of 'Ardmore and Grange', is in the Roman Catholic Diocese of Waterford and Lismore.
-St. Paul's, an old Church of Ireland church in the village, is part of the parish of Youghal.
+St. Paul's Church, Ardmore, an old Church of Ireland church in the village, is part of the parish of Youghal.